jbristowe/writing/xamarin-forms-styling-with-css.md

 }
 ```

-The caret (^) symbol selects all elements with `ContentPage` as base class, including `ContentPage` itself.
+The caret symbol (`^`) selects all elements with `ContentPage` as base class, including `ContentPage` itself.
 While the rest of CSS styling is the same as what you do for web, this is the only selector that isn't part of CSS specifications - this is special for Xamarin.Forms only.
 Have trust and run your app - you'll see that without changing anything in the default Xamarin.Forms template, we have CSS styling our `ContentPage`.
 One small line of code, one giant leap in code-sharing prospects!

 ![](https://i.imgur.com/WId4QQb.png)

 Now the CSS file(s) in your Xamarin.Forms projects can be worked on any how you prefer - both Visual Studio for Windows and Mac will offer good support with IntelliSense.
 You are also free to use your beloved CSS tool.
-Except for the caret (^) symbol, it should be business as usual.
+Except for the caret symbol (`^`), it should be business as usual.

 ## CSS Authenticity